EVODENUBY/UMUGANDA-ATTENDANCE-FINES-TRACKING-SYSTEM/README.md

       - PassWord:        evode@123
   -  **Citizen**:
       - National ID: 1200380097272049
-      - Password:    UATS@2049ixa05f	    ##dont use spaces write it as it is.
+      - Password:    UATS@2049ixa05f
+      ## dont use whitespaces write it as it is.
 And citizen Account can also register his/her account and then after successful login directed to cictizen dashboard.

   -
 ## Features